How to Conduct Competitive Research, Using a Template

 A thorough review of your competition’s social media brings numerous benefits.
 If they have a large followers base, if those are engaged, it may indicate there is a market for you as well.

-Customer’s sentiment about the competitors’ offering are crucial to understand their weaknesses you can utilize in your strategy.
+Customer’s sentiment about the competitors’ offering is crucial to understanding their strengths and weaknesses you can utilize in your strategy.
 Check out online communities and directories to have a temperature check with customer reviews.

 5. Fill in the template and brainstorm on the findings